-Like most businesses, the COVID-19 pandemic has had a direct effect on our revenue and cost base.
-During the year we have provided additional investment in remote IT access to allow colleagues to work from home, seen increased costs for the provision of PPE and seen some reductions in revenue in our business connections activity.
+Like most businesses, the COVID-19 pandemic had an initial direct effect on our cost base such as additional investment in remote IT access to allow colleagues to work from home.
+While some expenditure has been ongoing during the year ended 31 March 2022, expenditure levels have been more modest.

-Our revenues are collected, in-part, based on the demand over the network.
-With the national and local lockdown restrictions, this has naturally fallen over the year, with a shortterm reduction in revenue recorded and cashflows.
-To the extent that we have not collect all our allowed revenues in this year, the regulatory framework adjusts collections in future years, and therefore this will not have a lasting economic impact on us.
-Our funding position continues to be strong, with careful management of our liquidity and working capital.
-As at 31 March 2021, the Group had £336m (2020: £72m) of available cash and £269m (2020: £251m) of available but undrawn bank facilities, representing available liquidity of £605m (2020: £323m).
-There is also headroom against all compliance ratios and there are no re-financing obligations due in the next 12 months that are not already covered by the above available liquidity.
+Our allowed revenues are set by Ofgem.
+While revenues recorded in any financial year are, in part, based on volume demand over the network, to the extent that we do not collect all our allowed revenues, the regulatory framework adjusts collections in future years.
+This, therefore, means that any short-term impact on revenue collection timing does not have a lasting economic impact on us.
+Revenues returned to near pre pandemic levels in the year ended 31 March 2022.

-Consideration has been given to financial impacts of COVID-19 by the Directors in making the going concern and viability assessments and in determining any possible impairment of the Company's assets.
+Our funding position continues to be strong, through careful management of our liquidity and working capital.
+As at 31 March 2022, the Group had £70m (2021: £336m) of available cash and £139m (2021: £269m) of available but undrawn bank facilities, representing available liquidity of £209m (2021: £604m).
+In June 2021, the £180m inter-company loan was repaid with a drawing against the available bank facilities and, in July 2021, the £200m 6.125% 2021 bond was repaid with funding raised in the prior year.
+There is also headroom against all compliance ratios and there are no re-financing obligations due in the next 12 months that are not already covered by the available liquidity noted above.

-The Board continues to monitor the situation closely, with flexible plans in place to support short term liquidity and ensure the long-term stability of the Company.
+Consideration has continued to be given to financial impacts of COVID-19, including the disruption to supply chains, by the Directors in making the going concern and viability assessments and in determining any possible impairment of the Group's assets.
+The Board continues to monitor the situation closely, with flexible plans in place to support short-term liquidity, were that to be necessary, and to ensure the long-term stability of the Group.